cirosantilli/db/mysql.md

 All major programming languages have a MySQL interface.

-The following have interfaces which are part of the mysql project:
+The following have interfaces which are part of the MySQL project:

 - C
 - Python